Memory footprint: Usage trend

 During the 1990s, computer memory became cheaper and programs with larger memory footprints became commonplace.
 This trend has been mostly due to the widespread use of computer software, from large enterprise-wide applications that consume vast amounts of memory (such as databases), to memory intensive multimedia authoring and editing software.
 To tackle the ever increasing memory needs, virtual memory systems were introduced that divide the available memory into equally sized portions and loads them from "pages" stored on the hard-disk on an as-and-when required basis.

-This approach to support programs with huge-memory-footprints has been quite successful.
-Most modern operating systems including Microsoft Windows, Apple's macOS, and all versions of Linux and Unix provide virtual memory systems.

 In embedded systems

-Traditionally, low-memory-footprint programs were of importance to running applications on embedded platforms where memory would often be a constrained resource – so much so that developers typically sacrificed efficiency (processing speeds) just to make program footprints small enough to fit into the available RAM.
+Traditionally, low-memory-footprint programs were of importance to running applications on embedded systems where memory would often be a constrained resource – so much so that developers typically sacrificed efficiency (processing speeds) just to make program footprints small enough to fit into the available RAM.
 For example, Sun Microsystems brought out a version of its Java Virtual Machine (JVM) for such constrained devices; it goes by the name of KVM.
-The KVM works on platforms where memory is in kilobytes as opposed to the megabytes (or even gigabytes) of memory available on a regular home PC or more modern smart devices.
+The KVM works on platforms where memory is in kilobytes as opposed to the megabytes (or even gigabytes) of memory available on a regular home PC or more modern mobile phones and tablets.